 Yes, it is possible to make Pop Rocks, the famously fizzy candy, right in your own kitchen.
-No, you don't need any special equipment or a science degree (though you can wear a lab coat if you'd like).
+No, you don't need any special equipment or a science degree.
 This at-home version of the classic candy attains its magical fizz through a combination of citric acid and baking soda.
 Time for a fun kitchen experiment!

 DIY Pop Rocks

 - ¼ cup plus 2 teaspoons citric acid, divided

 - Gel or liquid food coloring (your choice of color)